UnknownX7/Sublime-Starbound-Lua-Syntax/README.md

 3. Put the folder from the `.zip` into the location that was opened.
 4. Restart Sublime.

-#### Sublime Text 3
+#### Sublime Text 3 (and possibly 2)
-1. Once you have it installed you will need to disable the default Lua syntax.
+1. Once you have it installed you may need to disable the default Lua syntax (Sublime will probably try to suggest functions from default Lua).
 Navigate to `Preferences > Settings - User`.
 2. Add the following text:
 ```
 {